hemikak/website/content/en/docs/setup/minikube.md

     ```shell
     kubectl expose deployment hello-minikube --type=NodePort
     ```
-    The option `--type=NodePort` specifies a type of the Service.
+    The option `--type=NodePort` specifies the type of the Service.

     The output is similar to this:
     ```
     service/hello-minikube exposed